ryanjohnsontv/node-red-contrib-ha-inovelli-manager/README.md

 ## Features:
 -   Multicast Support
--   Support for OpenZWave, Z-Wave (deprectaed), and Z-Wave JS (Requires Home Assistant 2021.4.0 or newer)
+-   Z-Wave JS (Requires Home Assistant 2021.4.0 or newer)
 -   Allows all fields to be controlled by the payload of an incoming message
 -   Use color-convert library to accept color names, RGB arrays, hexadecimals, or hue value as input
 -   Automatically convert input values to proper format (ie. inputting "2 Hours" converts to 168 for Inovelli math)